hashicorp/nomad/scheduler/TASK_GROUP_RECONCILER.md

 # What?

-`TaskGroup` reconciliation is the process by which a scheduler worker assesses the current cluster state for a given `TaskGroup`, and computes the changes that need to be made to reconcile the current state with the desired state.
+`TaskGroup` reconciliation is the process by which the scheduler assesses the current cluster state for a given `TaskGroup`, and computes the changes that need to be made to reconcile the current state with the desired state.